January 1, 2023

 There are times when we’d rather make enemies than make friends.

 There are times when we’d rather be keeping for ourselves than sharing with others.

 There are times when we would rather do things our way than to do things God’s way.

-“Love one another” says the Lord Jesus.
-“Love one another” whatever the cost.
+“Love one another,” says the Lord Jesus.
+“Love one another,” whatever the cost.
 It may involve giving something away.
 It may involve forgiving another person.
 It may involve spending more of your time with another.
-It may involve being more attentive to your parents.
+It may involve being more obedient to your parents.
 But, whatever it involves, Jesus wants you to pay the price because He wants you to inflate your soul with the love of God!

 Good morning girls and boys.
 Let’s start with a riddle: What is white when it’s dirty and black when it’s clean?
 A blackboard.

 Well, you all look so nice today.
 That means that you probably used some soap when you washed up this morning.
 And whether you took a bath or a shower or just washed up at the sink, to do a good job, you need soap to get rid of the dirt and impurities — things that might spoil your good looks!

 Years ago, the people who make one brand of soap had a slogan that said that their soap is ninety-nine and nine-tenths percent pure.
 That means that there is practically nothing in the soap that is unclean.

 Jesus tells us to make ourselves one hundred percent pure in heart.
 That means He wants all our thoughts and all our deeds to be free from anything that spoils our ability to think good thoughts and to do good things.
 It means our thoughts about one another should be loving thoughts.
 And it means that we are to treat one another lovingly.
 It means we are to be kind to one another.
 It means we should care for one another in ways that show we are willing to help when help is needed.